At some point or another, your small business likely will need financing to reach its goals.

 About SBA 504 Loans

-Like most SBA loans, the 504 program is focused on building up America’s small business infrastructure.
-They accomplish this by helping owners finance their business in exchange for stimulating local economies and creating jobs.
-In fact, the SBA has attributed over 2 million jobs.
+As with most SBA loans, the 504 program is focused on building up America’s small business infrastructure.
+The SBA accomplishes this by helping owners finance their business in exchange for stimulating local economies and creating jobs.
+The SBA 504 loan program has reportedly created more than 2 million jobs.

 How SBA 504 Loans Work